siran/writing/books/A Maxwell Universe/A Maxwell Universe - 001 From Darkness, Light.md

 Reality begins not with space or time, but with the simple fact that events happen.

-We assume things happen for a reason.
+We often assume events happen for a reason.
 They do not need to.
-The appearance of reason is an interpretive story that awareness constructs to track change.
-Awareness organizes transitions into patterns because doing so yields coherence.
+A reason is a story added later.
+What matters is simply that a change occurs and can be registered.
+Once a change is registered, two states can be distinguished:
+“before” and “after.”
+That distinction *is* the event.

+The sense of reason or explanation arises only as a reactive story—a way of organizing transitions once change has been noticed.
 Nothing deeper is assumed.

-By “awareness,” we do not refer to intelligence—only the primitive noticing of change.
+Here “awareness” does not refer to intelligence.
+It denotes only the minimal capacity to register change.

+This reactivity is not limited to conscious minds.
+Anything that changes in response to causes and produces effects is, in this minimal sense, **operationally aware**.
+A self-sustaining causal loop qualifies: it updates its own state in response to incoming influences.
+By doing so, it distinguishes states and tracks transitions.
+In this minimal operational sense, it “notices” change.

-### Time
+## Time

 Time is a construct: a tool awareness uses to organize its state.
 Each mind forms its own internal notion of time.
 Yet we maintain collective agreements: